True100-True/chainsawHacker/README.md

 Bruteforce (In the progress btw )
 AND is for windows (bat) ^
 can be bugs _____________|
-and i am bat at ascii art
+and i am bad at ascii art
 have fun :)
+futures will be maked